jacobsolanobrown/cs1710finalproject-kitchenflow/README.md

 Lastly this tool could improve <b> customers </b> experience at the restaurant!

 ### Collaborators
 - Our mentor @TA Ezra!
-- Tim Nelson